Insulating a Victorian terrace in London: a practical guide

 • A loft ceiling or warm roof upgrade, depending on future loft plans

 In one recent project, the homeowner noticed that the front reception room was always colder than the kitchen.
-Internal wall insulation reduced heat loss, while external wall insulation at the rear created a stable thermal environment.
-The difference in comfort was immediate.
-Rooms felt calmer, warmer and quieter.
+Internal wall insulation reduced heat loss at the front, while external wall insulation at the rear created a more stable thermal environment.
+The improvement in comfort was immediate.
+Rooms felt calmer, warmer, and quieter.
 A future heat pump is now a realistic option.

 Loft bedroom and ensuite created during a Victorian terrace retrofit, featuring natural wood finishes, warm roof insulation and high-performance triple-glazed windows.